Option II (Project)

 - A GRE score is not required by the department; however, individual faculty may request a test score.

 All degree requirements for the Option II program, including Written and Oral presentation of the master's project, may be completed online, and students are not required to visit the UNL campus.
-Because this is a non-thesis program, it is considered a terminal degree in that it does not prepare students to matriculate directly into a doctoral program.
+Because this is a non-thesis practitioner degree, it is considered a professional or terminal degree as it does not prepare students to enter directly into a doctoral program.

-- Adapted already-completed research for a new purpose
+- Adapting already-completed research for a new purpose

 Non-Degree, Post-Baccalaureate Option

-Students may be allowed to enroll in courses before being admitted to the certificate program by applying as a non-degree, post-baccalaureate student.
+Students may enroll in courses before being admitted to the degree program by applying as a non-degree, post-baccalaureate student.
+This is especially valuable for students who are missing pre-requisite courses or have a GPA lower than 3.0 on a 4.0 scale.